-Use Your Own Health Insurance To Pay Bills
+Can I Use My Own Health Insurance To Pay Bills?

 Upon arrival at the hospital after a semi-truck crash, provide them with your medical card and have them bill your health insurance.
 Most health insurance plans are required to pay for your medical care regardless whether a crash was the cause of your injuries.